DrewJay/ACGAN/README.md

 ## Good reads
 Folder good reads contains relevant scientific papers dedicated to the topic of GANNs and ACGANNs.
 ## Installation
 It is *very* complicated to install this thing properly.
 It is strongly recommended to have global dependency `windows-build-tools` installed.
-Also is it is relatively complicated to sync node.js version with tfjs and tfjs-node versions.
 This project uses verified working combination of:

 Node.js: `v10.16.3`